birolcapa/SpotifyAdSilencer/README.md

 # SpotifyAdSilencer
-A very basic application to mute your Windows PC when Spotify plays advertisement
+This is a very basic application to mute your Windows PC when Spotify plays an advertisement.